pritam-ago/blogger/README.md

-#A all in one blogging platform built with Next.js and supabase
+A blogging platform built with Next.js and supabase